aspose-cells/Aspose.Cells-Doc-md/english/java/developer-guide/cells-formatting/styles/using-built-in-styles/_index.md

 {{% alert color="primary" %}}

-Aspose.Cells provides a vast collection of re-usable styles to format a cell in a spreadsheet document.
+Aspose.Cells provides a vast collection of reusable styles to format a cell in a spreadsheet document.
 We can use built-in styles in our workbook and also create custom styles.

 {{% /alert %}}
 ## **How to use Built-in Styles**
-The method [Workbook.createBuiltinStyle](https://reference.aspose.com/cells/java/com.aspose.cells/workbook#createBuiltinStyle-int-) and class [BuiltinStyleType](https://reference.aspose.com/cells/java/com.aspose.cells/BuiltinStyleType) make it convenient to create re-usable styles.
+The method [Workbook.createBuiltinStyle](https://reference.aspose.com/cells/java/com.aspose.cells/workbook#createBuiltinStyle-int-) and class [BuiltinStyleType](https://reference.aspose.com/cells/java/com.aspose.cells/BuiltinStyleType) make it convenient to create reusable styles.
 Here is a list of all possible built-in styles:

 - [TWENTY_PERCENT_ACCENT_1](https://reference.aspose.com/cells/java/com.aspose.cells/builtinstyletype#TWENTY-PERCENT-ACCENT-1)
 - [TWENTY_PERCENT_ACCENT_2](https://reference.aspose.com/cells/java/com.aspose.cells/builtinstyletype#TWENTY-PERCENT-ACCENT-2)